 What are the benefits of converting your property?

-For a HMO property you will need a specific HMO Mortgage, you should speak to a qualified adviser for advice in the area.
+For an HMO property, you will need a specific HMO Mortgage, you should speak to a qualified adviser for advice in the area.

 One example would be a four-bedroom house that could get a rental income of £1400 per calendar month.
 Renting each room at £110 per week, you will receive a return of over £1700 per month.